January 11, 2017

-EL CAJON, Calif. – The Master’s College women’s basketball team got back to their winning ways Saturday night by beating San Diego Christian (10-8, 1-4 GSAC) 75-43 in El Cajon.
+EL CAJON, Calif. – The Master’s University women’s basketball team’s 2016-17 overall record improved to 11-4 and 2-3 in GSAC play after beating San Diego Christian College 71-57 Wednesday night in El Cajon.

 Wednesday’s showdown opened with the 17th-ranked Lady Mustangs battling to a 10-10 tie with the Hawks in the first quarter.
 The dogfight continued into the second quarter as the two teams traded leads eight times.
 TMU’s Hannah Ostrom drained a three-pointer with nine seconds left to play, giving the Lady Mustangs a 26-25 lead heading into halftime.

 The Lady Mustangs maintained a lead for nearly the entirety of the second half and was highlighted by an evening-high 16-point advantage when Ashley Bartow scored a three-pointer with 1:41 left in the fourth quarter.
 TMU enjoyed a healthy double-digit lead in the final four minutes of play and finished the evening with a 71-57 victory.